pallet/clojure/readme.txt

+Note: This is a modification of the official clojure distribution.
+The official readme continue below.
+This is distribution is aimed at easing the development process in clojure.

  *   Clojure
  *   Copyright (c) Rich Hickey.
 All rights reserved.
  *   The use and distribution terms for this software are covered by the